geopm/geopm/tutorial/agent/README.md

 Specify the ExampleAgent as the Agent for the Controller by setting GEOPM_AGENT=example.
 The name of the Agent should match the name returned by plugin_name() used for registration.
+This Agent requires values for two policies listed in policy_names(); these are provided in example_config.json.
+Pass this configuration file to launcher with the --geopm-policy option or by setting GEOPM_POLICY=example_config.json.

+TODO: run script

 The tutorials on running GEOPM found in the parent directory ($GEOPM_ROOT/tutorial) provide a good starting point for quickly running GEOPM with a simple benchmark application, geopmbench.